Bosnia & Herzegovina Travel Advice

 Threat level: Low-Medium

-Persons who are traveling to Bosnia & Herzegovina are advised to remain vigilant, due to the underlying threat of terror attacks within Europe.
+The current travel advice for Bosnia & Herzegovina is for visitors to Bosnia & Herzegovina are advised to remain vigilant, due to the underlying threat of terror attacks within Europe.
 This risk is relatively low in Bosnia & Herzegovina, but it is still advised to remain cautious at all times.

 Its many years of conflict in the 1990's saw an increasing number of mujahedeen fighters to enter the country.
 It is now said that Bosnia & Herzegovina exports home-grown extremists spurred on by the conflicts in Iraq, Syria and Afghanistan, following the ideology of Al-Qaida and ISIS.